forjonathanwilsonyahoocom/goLangToAerospike/README.md

 # goLangToAreospike
-attempt to spin up an areospike server, load with test data, and provide access
+attempt to spin up an aerospike server, load with test data, and provide access